Guitarlion/Guitarlion/README.md

  <br> In aws I created a windows 2025 server ec2 instance and within the server created and setup active directory.<br>
    In active directory I created several  OU's  and groups that are asssoicated with a company.
    I also created users and their computers that the userrs will be using  within the OU <br>

+   <b> Password Generator:</b>

+  <b> In Visual Studio Code I created a password generator using Python as the programming language